I. The Problem

 So, for example, research may report increased risk for a particular condition at three drinks per day.
 However, the actual increased risk may be at, perhaps, four or more drinks per day.

-In addition, many, many studies report health benefits from drinking at muchy higher levels than official guidelines.
+In addition, many, many studies report various health benefits from drinking at much higher levels than official guidelines.

 5. Moderate consumption of alcohol either (a) reduces the risks of most diseases or (b) has no impact on the risks.

 6. The risk of many diseases in increased with heavy or abusive consumption, especially over decades.
 The risk is often further increased in combination with smoking and/or obesity.
 Sometimes it’s also increased by a lack of exercise.

 7. Research in several countries finds that the health benefits of light and moderate consumption in the population outweighs the harm caused by alcohol abuse.